ibm-cloud-docs/power-iaas/configuring-ibmi-vm.md

 - IBM i uses function keys extensively.
 At the bottom of the console, you can see **PF1** through **PF12**.
 To get to **PF13** to **PF24**, click the **Next...** button.
 - If you see a red **X** in the console during the configuration process, use your keyboard's **CONTROL** button to exit.
 - You can use **CONTROL+W** to end a hung session.
 If this happens, you must perform a bypass by clicking **PF18** and logging on again.
-- It is recommended to first shut-down the system before you restart it.
+- It is recommended to first shut down the system before you restart it.
 - If you are using a Mac computer, the **Page Down** key is the same as **FN + Down Arrow**.
-- `CRTUSRPRF` and `CHGUSRPRF` use the same new security rules as `QSECOFR`, requiring at least a 17 character password.
+- `CRTUSRPRF` and `CHGUSRPRF` use the same new security rules as `QSECOFR`, requiring at least a 15 character password.

 ## Verify licenses and network configuration
 {: #verify-licences-and-network-configuration}

-To verify that `cloud-init` configured your IP addresses correctly, on the **IBM i Main menu** screen type the `cfgtcp` command in the console window (on line "Selection or command ===>"), press ENTER, choose `1` and press ENTER again.
+To verify that `cloud-init` configured your IP addresses correctly, on the **IBM i main menu** screen type the `cfgtcp` command in the console window (on line "Selection or command ===>"), press ENTER, choose `1` and press ENTER again.

 One or more IP addresses with "Line Description" as `CLOUDINIT<<0..n>>` should be shown and match the network interfaces for the attached IBM Power VS network subnets that are shown in the IBM Power Virtual Server workspace.
 If the IP addresses match, then `cloud-init` configuration ran successfully.